tugberkgoc/foundation-notes/06 Code Quality.md

 ### 6.4 Test Your Knowledge

-Run the `promises.js` script located in the otherScripts folder.
+Run the `promises.js` script.
 Its functionality should be familiar to the `currency.js` script you worked with in chapter 3.

 Open the `promises.js` script and study the code carefully.
 Notice that it defines 5 promises and chains them together.
 You are going to extend the functionality by defining some additional promises and adding them to the promise chain.